dbeniamine/vizardry/README.md

 + Vizardry requires [pathogen](https://github.com/tpope/vim-pathogen).
 But you
   already have pathogen installed, don't you?

-+ It also needs curl, as well as commandline programs that come with most
++ It also needs git, curl, and basic \*nix commands.
-  \*nix systems.

-+ *Optional:* [atool](http://freecode.com/projects/atool) is required for
-upgrading scripts from vim.org (although it is preferable to use vim.org github repositories).

 + You will probably have issues if you use a Windows OS.